 - Water the tomato plant in well to help settle the soil around the roots.

 - Finally, finish by topping the soil with an organic mulch to protect the soil from drying out.
-Keep the mulch from directly touch the tomato plant stem and then give the mulch a gentle spray of water to stop it flying away in the next gust of wind.
+Keep the mulch from directly touching the tomato plant stem and then give the mulch a gentle spray of water to stop it flying away in the next gust of wind.

 Additional Tomato Growing Tip:

 By following these tomato growing tips, you can grow thriving tomato plants in pots for a truly tasty harvest of homegrown tomatoes.
 So why not give it a try?
-And if you have any great tips for growing tomatoes, we would love for you to share them in the comments.

 - Grow Bag 10 Gallon